 “Thou Shalt Not Covet” made the 10 Commandments Of Motherhood number six because we all struggle with this sensation from time to time.
 And especially when we compare our less-than-perfect lives to someone who seems to have it all together as a mom.

 To covet means to “yearn to possess or have” and this strong desire can lead to jealousy and envy in motherhood.

 But let’s dissect these two words so we can have a true understanding of this conversation.
-Jealousy and envy are usually confused with one another and to know which of these two emotions you are feeling is the number one step to help you deal with it.
+Jealousy and envy are usually confused with one another and knowing which of these two emotions you are feeling is the number one step to help you deal with it.

 The Difference Between Jealousy and Envy

-Psychology tells us there is a clear distinction between “Jealousy” and “Envy” and it lies on whether you have some claim on what it is you desire.
+Psychology tells us there is a clear distinction between “Jealousy” and “Envy” and it lies in whether you have some claim on what it is you desire.

 The reaction of envy involves two parties and the reaction of jealousy requires three parties.
 And we can feel jealous and envious at the same time because sometimes the rival we are jealous of usually possesses or enjoys that which we envy.